farbodtaymouri/Books-Papers/Leadership/Azure Well-Architected Framework/AI/Design Areas/Application Design for AI Workloads on Azure.md

     * Escalate to agents when deterministic logic isn’t enough.

 __Trade-off__: Orchestration offers control and predictability; agents add flexibility but increase complexity.

+## Implement AI Gateway for Policy Enforcement

+Use AI Gateway in your design to provide __gateway offloading__, __gateway Offloading__, __gateway aggregation__ capabilites within your worload.
+Ai Gateway can be used to proxy requests to model providers, agent endpoints, tool, and knowledge stores.

+### Core AI Gateway Capabilites

+AI gateway can address cross-cutting concerns and swerve as a layer of abstraction, indirection from the target system.
+The following capabilites can be considered from AI Gateway.

+* __Protocol Normalisation__ : For shared AI capabilites across providers, normolise interfaces to a common protocol via gateway imroves maintanability
+* __Authentication and Authorisation__ : Enfroce identity-based access control and pass the user context to the downstream applications
+* __Rate Limit and Quoata__ : Implement per-user/per-application or per tenant rate limits to avoid abuse consumption and mange costs
+* __Request and Response Filtering__ : Apply input validation (i.e., type check), prompt filtering, and checking output safety via AI gateway
+* __Token and Prompts Cap__: Put maximum token cap per transaction or prompt to avoid resource exhausation
+* __Model Routing Policy__ : Rout the ewquests to the apprpriate model based on the user permission and request type (text, image etc)
+* __Header Injection and Transfomration__ : Add user data context, security token for the downstream applications
+* __Chargeback Management__: Allocate charges across depratments tha use shared AI services.

+### Use AI Applications Design Patterns

+There are a number of indusctry design patterns that one can use to simplify the design of AI workloads.

+*  __Ensembling__ : It combines the outbout from several models to improve accuracy and robustness by mitigating the limitation of single model
+*  __Microservice architecture__ : It seperates components into independetly deployable services to enhannce scalability and maintenance.
+It enables teams to work on different components simultanously.
+*  __Event Driven Architecture__ : This design pattern uses events to trigger actions, which enables decoupled components and realtime processing, to make system more responsive and adaptable to changeing data
+*  __Multi-model routing__ : Model rounter helps to improve the system's responses by routing the request to a healthy model when another model runs into unhealthy state.
+Or it can help the quality of responses by selectign the best model responses.
+Note that, it is important to know on when to use model router:
+   *  __When to use model rounter__: Use this pattern if your workload cal tolerate latency and variability in responses or you need to balance the cost and capabilites across different models
+   *  __when to avoid model router__: Don't use this pattern if you need very precise responses from the fine-tuned model or when determinsitc behavior, including consistent performance is critical.

+__Note that, small applications or POCs will not benfit from the mentioned design patterns.
+These pplications must be designed for simplicity.
+Likewise, if there is a limited time or budget, or headcount, use a simple approach where later can be refactored to adapt a complex design patter.__